- Working as a Dentist [NOC 3113]

 Most dentists work in private practice, but you may also be employed in hospitals, clinics, public health facilities, or universities.

-Job Bank Canada provides hourly wages for Dentists in BC regions:
+Job Bank Canada provides annual salary for Dentists in BC – only the figures for Lower Mainland (Southwest region) are published:

 Source: Job Bank Canada